lekimb/CRUD-app-without-UI/README.md

 A simple item constructor is also available:

-- Item(name: string, surname: string, phone: string, email: string)
+- Item(firstName: string, lastName: string)

 **NOTE:** As said above, data is stored using the browser's local storage.
 Specifically, it gets stored as 'storage', since local storage is structured as a list of key-value pairs.
 So, be aware that if you have something stored whithin that same key, it will interfere with this application.